 To declare a major, the student must submit the Change of Major Form to the office of the associate dean of the college/school housing the major of his/her choice by the last day of the 12th week of classes of the fall or spring semester.
 This form is available from the Office of the Registrar.
-Change of Major forms will not be accepted during a summer term.
-Forms received by the Office of the Registrar by the end of the add and drop period will be effective as of the following semester/term.
+The office of the associate dean will forward the approved forms to the Office of the Registrar.
+Forms received by the Office of the Registrar by the end of the add and drop period will be effective as of the following semester/ term.